BIBA

 Please let me show you what we mean and how depreciation could affect you.

-In October 2017, a member of the team bought a Mini Clubman S 2.0 Diesel Auto with John Cooper Works steering wheel. - Stunning.
-A nice car and in fact this is the 3rd mini that this member of staff has purchased.
+In October 2017, a team member bought a Mini Clubman S 2.0 Diesel Auto with a John Cooper Works steering wheel. - Stunning.
+It is a nice car, and this is the 3rd mini that this staff member has purchased.

 They paid £26,320 on the road after discounts.

-That means that if the car was written off today, even if they had paid cash (in addition to getting the 'maximum settlement' from their motor insurance company) they would still have only £13,350 in which to replace the vehicle.
+That means if the car were written off today, even if they had paid cash (in addition to getting the 'maximum settlement' from their motor insurance company), they would still have only £13,350 to replace the vehicle.

-They would have lost £12,970 and we think that that is a lot of money to lose.
-Or potentially worse if they had taken a form of finance, they could be left paying for something they no longer have or having to take on extra financial commitments to clear any outstanding amount.
+They would have lost £12,970, which we think is a lot of money to lose.
+Or potentially worse, if they had taken a form of finance, they could be left paying for something they no longer have or taking on extra financial commitments to clear any outstanding amount.

-But depreciation is not just a problem (or should we say a fact of motoring) for Mini's, it affects every manufacturer to a lesser or greater degree.
+But depreciation is not just a problem (or a fact of motoring) for Mini's; it affects every manufacturer to a lesser or greater degree.

-Another colleague (after saving for over a period of 18 months) has finally bought his dream car, an Alfa Romeo Giulia Veloce 280.
-It is his pride and joy, bright red with black leather, beautiful and very responsive.
+Another colleague (after saving for over 18 months) has finally bought his dream car, an Alfa Romeo Giulia Veloce 280.
+His car is his pride and joy, bright red with black leather, beautiful and responsive.

 He bought the car for his 40th birthday in August 2019 and had managed to get a good deal.

-Thankfully again he has gap insurance as if not without gap insurance potentially if his car was written off he could be left with a life changing debt.
-BMW Gap Insurance
+Thankfully, again, he has gap insurance.
+As if not without gap insurance, if his car was written off, he could be left with a life-changing debt.

-Our team members own cars ranging from luxury Mercedes-Benz to Citroen C1's and in each and every occasion when we (who let’s be honest should be used to talking about deprecation remembering the job we do) spoke to the team member to ask about deprecation and what they thought their car was worth they were wildly and in some cases many of thousands of pounds out in estimations.
+Our team members own cars ranging from luxury Mercedes-Benz to Citroen C1, and on every occasion when we (who should be used to talking about deprecation, remembering the job we do) spoke to the team member to ask about deprecation and what they thought their car was worth they were wildly and in some cases many of thousands of pounds out in estimations.

-This is because it is human nature to not want to think about it.
-Everyone thinks that they got a good deal, you would not buy the car otherwise.
-Everyone likes to think that they are one step ahead.
-But deprecation happens and therefore gap insurance exists.
+This is because it is human nature not to want to think about it.
+Everyone thinks they got a good deal; otherwise, you would not buy the car.
+Everyone likes to feel that they are one step ahead.
+But deprecation happens, and therefore, gap insurance exists.